Harvick's Hectic Schedule Includes Inaugural "Outback Steakhouse 300" Victory

 "I think I have stayed pretty busy this weekend, going from plane to plane and place to place, so I hadn't had any time to think about it," Harvick said of the win.
 "We have done everything that we could do and I think that all of the testing we did last year here really came into play tonight."

-Racing continues at Kentucky Speedway July 13-14 when the superspeedway hosts the ARCA RE/MAX "Blue Grass Quality Meats 200" and the NASCAR Craftsman Truck Series "Kroger 225."
+Racing continues at Kentucky Speedway July 13-14 with the ARCA RE/MAX Series "Blue Grass Quality Meats 200" and the NASCAR Craftsman Truck Series "Kroger 225."

 Fans can phone 1-888-652-RACE or visit www.kentuckyspeedway.com for tickets.